equinor/appsec/resources/threat_modeling_gamification.md

-# Threat Modeling Gamification
+# Gamified Threat Modeling

-If you are curious about starting with threat modeling, or if you are well versed in the practice, a gamified method might be worth considering.
+This gamified method of doing threat modeling might not be for everyone, but it has its pros and is worth testing out.

 Here are the pros:
 \+ Depending on your level of geek: Fun!